 History of the Upper East Side

-The Upper East Side (UES), is the area bordered by 59th Street to 96th Street (south to north) and Central Park to the East River (west to east).
-It is one of the most upscale areas in New York City and includes three neighborhoods – Lenox Hill, Carnegie Hill, and Yorkville.
+The Upper East Side (UES), is the area bordered by 59th Street to 96th Street (south to north) and Fifth Avenue to the East River (west to east).
+It is one of the most upscale areas in New York City and includes several smaller neighborhoods, including Lenox Hill, Carnegie Hill, and Yorkville.

 The UES was initially a farmland and market garden district.
 People only began to move into the area in the mid-1800’s, after the completion of a station that finally connected the UES to the city center in lower Manhattan.

-It was Andrew Carnegie who transformed the entire Upper East Side when he built a mansion in the area, which made the area more appealing and caused other wealthy people to want to live there as well.
+It was Andrew Carnegie who transformed the entire Upper East Side when he built a mansion in the area, which made it more appealing and caused other wealthy people to want to live there as well.

 Some other well-known figures who resided on the Upper East Side include the Rockefellers, Vanderbilts, Roosevelts, Kennedys, Whitneys, and Dukes, just to name a few.
 It was these residents that made the UES the lush neighborhood it is today.